How long do you keep my backups?

 To ensure uninterrupted, real-time backups of your site, if you’ve reached the storage limit, please either reduce your backup retention period, increase your storage, or reduce your backup size.

-What will happen if I reach my backup storage limit?
+What happens if I reach my backup storage limit?

 What can I do to reduce my backup size?